cunnie/docs/bosh_create_dns_server.md

 One might be tempted to think that *djbdns* would be a better fit to *BOSH*'s structure than *BIND*, but one would be mistaken: *djbdns* makes very specific decisions about the placement of its files and the manner in which the nameserver is started and stopped, decisions which don't quite dovetail with *BOSH*'s decisions (e.g. *BOSH* uses *[monit](https://en.wikipedia.org/wiki/Monit)* to supervise processes; *djbdns* assumes the use of *[daemontools](http://cr.yp.to/daemontools.html)*).

-### <a name="deploy">Using BOSH to Deploy BIND 9 Release to Amazon AWS</a>
+### <a name="deploy">Using BOSH to Deploy a DNS to Amazon AWS</a>

-This blog post is the second of a two-part series; it picks up where the previous one, *[How to Create a BOSH Release of a DNS Server](http://pivotallabs.com/how-to-create-a-bosh-release-of-a-dns-server/)*, leaves off.
-The first part described how to create a *BOSH release* (i.e. a BOSH software package) of the BIND 9 DNS server.
-This blog post discusses how to deploy the BIND 9 DNS server package to Amazon AWS.
+This blog post is the second of a series; it picks up where the previous one, *[How to Create a BOSH Release of a DNS Server](http://pivotallabs.com/how-to-create-a-bosh-release-of-a-dns-server/)*, leaves off.
+The first part describes how we create a *BOSH release* (i.e. a BOSH software package) of the BIND 9 DNS server and deploy the server to VirtualBox via BOSH Lite.
+This post, the second part of th series, describes how to deploy the BIND 9 DNS server package to Amazon AWS.

 In this example we deploy our release with our previously-created BOSH Lite